hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 As we have [previous discussed with FASTQC](02_fastqc.md#evaluate-qc-metrics-from-fastqc), O2 is not designed to render HTML files.
 And like the FASTQC report, we will need a browser, such as Safari, Chrome, Firefox, etc., on our local computer to view the HTML report.
 Thus, we will need to download the HTML report from the cluster to our local computers and we are going to use `FileZilla` to help us download the report file.

-In the right hand panel, navigate to where the HTML files are located on O2 `~/variant_calling/reports/multiqc/`.
-Then decide where you would like to copy those files to on your computer and move to that directory on the left hand panel.
+In the right-hand panel, navigate to where the HTML files are located on O2: `~/variant_calling/reports/multiqc/`.
+Then decide where you would like to copy those files to on your computer and move to that directory on the left-hand panel.

-Once you have found the HTML output for `MultiQC` **copy it over** by double clicking it or drag it over to right hand side panel.
+Once you have found the HTML output for `MultiQC`, **copy it over** by double clicking it or dragging it over to right-hand panel.
 Once you have the HTML file copied over to your computer, you can leave the `FileZilla` interface.
 You can then locate the HTML file on your computer and open the HTML report up in a browser (`Chrome`, `Firefox`, `Safari`, etc.).

 ## Inspect MultiQC HTML Report